National Kidney Foundation Singapore scandal: Long-term consequences

 The scandal has raised questions about the level of transparency in other institutions in Singapore.
-Opposition politicians, notably Chee Soon Juan, have noted that the issues at NKF would probably not have been revealed had T.T.
-Durai not sued the Straits Times.
+Opposition politicians, notably Chee Soon Juan, have noted that the issues at NKF would probably not have been revealed had T. T. Durai not sued the Straits Times.
 Four people linked to the Singapore Democratic Party held a silent demonstration outside the Central Provident Fund (CPF) headquarters in July 2005, wearing T-shirts emblazoned with "GIC HDB NKF CPF Transparency now!", thus demanding greater transparency from the Government Investment Corporation (GIC), the Housing Development Board (HDB) and the CPF.
 The protesters were arrested but later dismissed without charges, with their own countersuit for unlawful detention dismissed with costs.

 On 21 April 2006, Chee Soon Juan and 12 other defendants were sued for defamation for questioning the government's handling of the NKF scandal in the Singapore Democratic Party's newsletter The New Democrat.

+Eunice Tay turned over the reins to her then-chief operating officer Edmund Kwok in 2013, after steering the NKF into calmer seas.

 In popular culture

-Phua Chu Kang The Movie featured the main antagonist Lim Lau Pek, owner of an old folk's home, who uses the majority of phone-in donations on lavish personal expenditure.
+Phua Chu Kang The Movie featured the main antagonist Lim Lau Pek, owner of an old folks' home, who uses the majority of phone-in donations on lavish personal expenditure.